khannoussi-malek/the-discoverer/docs/EXAMPLES.md

 > 📖 **Navigation**: [Documentation Index](README.md) | [Getting Started](GETTING_STARTED.md) | [API Reference](API.md) | [Python SDK](SDK.md) | [JavaScript SDK](JAVASCRIPT_SDK.md)

-This guide provides practical, real-world examples of using The Discoverer.
+This guide provides practical, real-world examples of using Navo.
 Each example includes:
 - **What it does** - Clear explanation
 - **When to use it** - Use case scenarios
 - **Code example** - Ready-to-use code